-PART 4 - CROSS-EXAMINATION OF VICTIMS OF CERTAIN OFFENCES AND APPLICATIONS
+PART 4 - CROSS-EXAMINATION OF CERTAIN VICTIMS AND WITNESSES

 8A.
-Cross-examination of victims of certain offences and applications
+Cross-examination of certain victims and witnesses

-- (1) In any prescribed proceeding for an offence, a defendant is not to be permitted to cross-examine a witness who is the alleged victim of the offence unless the cross-examination is undertaken by counsel. - (1A) In an application referred to in paragraph (ac) or (ad) of the definition of prescribed proceeding in section 3. defendant referred a to in paragraph (ab), (ac) or (ad) of the definition of defendant in section 3 is not to be permitted to cross-examine a person who is the alleged victim of any family violence offence to which the application relates unless the crossexamination is undertaken by counsel. - (2) If a defendant is not legally represented in a prescribed proceeding that will involve the taking of evidence from a witness who is referred to in subsection (1), or a person who is referred to in subsection (1A), the judge must ensure that the defendant - (a) has been warned of the limitation on the right of cross-examination imposed by this section; and - (b) has been informed that he or she may be entitled to legal assistance under the Legal Aid Commission Act 1990; and
+- (1) In any prescribed proceeding for an offence, a defendant is not to be permitted to cross-examine a witness who is the alleged victim of the offence unless the cross-examination is undertaken by counsel. - (1A) In an application referred to in paragraph (ac) or (ad) of the definition of prescribed proceeding in section 3. defendant referred to paragraph (ab), (ac) (ad) of the or definition of defendant in section 3 is not to be permitted to cross-examine a person who is the alleged victim of any family violence offence to which the application relates unless the crossexamination is undertaken by counsel. - (1B) In any specified proceeding for a specified offence, a defendant is not to be permitted to cross-examine a prescribed witness unless the cross-examination is undertaken by counsel. - (2) If a defendant is not legally represented in a prescribed proceeding or a specified proceeding that will involve the taking of evidence from a witness who is referred to in subsection (1) or (1B), or a person who is referred to in subsection (1A), the judge must ensure that the defendant -